 The injury lawyers at our firm have seen the terrible damage that can be done to a person bit by a dog or because of a dog attack, which is why it is so important that MN holds the owner liable.
 After a dog bite or dog attack, there can be significant medical bills and bad scarring that can often require future plastic surgery.
 It makes the most sense that the dog owner should be responsible and pay these expenses rather than the person who was bit or attacked.
 Our Minnesota lawyers make sure that our clients get the compensation they need and are entitled to from the dog owner’s insurance.

 Dog Owners’ Liability: There are three kinds of law around the county that impose liability on owners:

 1) A dog-bite statute: where the dog owner is automatically liable for any injury or property damage the dog causes without provocation.
 This is the law in Minnesota that our dog bite lawyers use every day.

 2) The one-bite rule: where the dog owner is responsible for an injury caused by a dog if the owner knew the dog was likely to cause that type of injury—in this case, the victim must prove the owner knew the dog was dangerous.

 3) Negligence laws: where the dog owner is liable if the injury occurred because the dog owner was unreasonably careless (negligent) in controlling the dog.

 If you have been attacked by a dog or sustained a dog bite, call us and speak with one of our experienced MN dog bite lawyers for a free consultation.
-Our dog bite lawyers have more than 25 years’ experience representing hundreds of people in injury cases throughout Minnesota.
+Our best dog bite lawyers have more than 25 years’ experience representing hundreds of people in injury cases throughout Minnesota.
 A top MN dog bite lawyer will make sure your rights are protected and you get the compensation you need and are entitled to.